dde/qqcs/README.md

-    kdisp - display quantum states in ket notation (default is transposed column vector) trace - display the resulting quantum state (or equivalent matrix) at each step of the quantum circuit ualt - use the alternate definition of a general 1-qubit unitary matrix none - reset all switches
+    kdisp - display quantum states in ket notation (default is transposed column vector) trace - display the resulting quantum state (or equivalent matrix) at each step of the quantum circuit ualt - use the alternate definition of a general 1-qubit unitary matrix rzeroes - replace zero elements (0) with periods (.) so that non-zero entries in a matrix display of a sparse matrix can be seen more clearly none - reset all switches

 When the $name appears in a comment, the switch is toggled.